WengLab-InformaticsResearch/mcephe/README.md

 ### Evaluating Learned Medical Concept Embeddings
 We evaluate learned embeddings based on the phenotypes from [PheKB](https://www.phekb.org/).
+Condition (i.e. diagnosis) concepts included in 33 phenotypes were provided in /data/concepts_phenotypes.pkl as a pickle file.
+All concepts were converted to [OMOP CDM](https://www.ohdsi.org/data-standardization/the-common-data-model/).

+1. Prepare learned MCEs to be evaluated.
+2. Start evaluating by using evaluation.py.

+### Acknowledgement
+The data contains protected health information (PHI) have been removed from all publicly available materials.